Ventus218/SAP-assignment-03/README.md

 # Emphasis on distributed systems aspects

-This type of architecture made it mandatory to handle classical distributed systems issues.
+This type of architecture made it mandatory to handle classical distributed systems problems.
 This section focuses exactly on how these issues were tackled.

 ## Regarding CAP theorem